Coarsegold, California: 2020 census

-The town's median age is 40.5, older than the state's 37.9.
+Demographic estimates

 A notable 90.0% of Coarsegold homes are owner-occupied, well above California's 55.8% average.
 Additionally, linguistic diversity is lower here, with only 7.1% speaking a non-English language at home, compared to 44.4% statewide.

+Demographically, Coarsegold has fewer foreign-born residents (3.9%) than California overall, and 17.8% of its residents are veterans.